 Many times, participants addressed the food culture in their communities and described what they would like to change as well as what they currently do to combat hunger in their school and community.
 Overall, the participants' comments identified food as a lens to understand culture, and particularly the SDGs assisted them in how they approached their pedagogy.
-In her interview, Ashley stated,
+In her interview, Ashley stated, story when they wrote, "Education as invention.
+From its outset, education was something created with thought and intention, out of a desire to make life better" (p.
+43).
+Additionally, Franzen and Peters (2019) centered their curriculum on food literacy and the stories surrounding food maps, food narratives, and class meals, which give teachers and students the opportunity to truly make these connections by developing their own literacy practices based on what might often go unnoticed in the typical classroom walls.

 But as a student, as a 14-year-old, I just want you to go, gosh, there's more to, there's more to life than just this.
 And I can see beyond my own blinders.
 So that's really my hope and why I use the SDGs as kind of that moral compass, if you will, for my teaching.

 This is particularly pertinent in a time that has been chaotic and divisive on so many levels.
 The SDGs are central to the narrative of LTS and align with every lesson plan.
 Moreover, Williams and Spicer (2019) outlined teaching with education technology as a founder of Teach SDGs and the Goals Project.
-In their book, Teach Boldly, Williams and Spicer shared their inspiration or teaching story when they wrote, "Education as invention.
-From its outset, education was something created with thought and intention, out of a desire to make life better" (p.
-43).
+In their book, Teach Boldly, Williams and Spicer shared their inspiration or teaching